A topic from the subject of Standardization in Chemistry.

 Atomic Mass

 Atomic mass is measured in atomic mass units (amu).
 One amu is defined as 1/12 the mass of a carbon-12 atom.
-The atomic mass of an element is the weighted average mass of all the isotopes of that element.
-Isotopes are atoms of the same element that have different numbers of neutrons.
+The atomic mass of an element is the weighted average mass of all its isotopes.
+Isotopes are atoms of the same element with the same number of protons but a different number of neutrons.

 Atomic Number